SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 EAP-TLS Authentication Benefits

 EAP-TLS is considered one of the best methods of authentication because it eliminates the need for credentials and doesn’t require any end user interaction.
-The device auto-detects the secure server through the SCEP gateway and can begin enrolling for a certificate immediately.
+During EAP-TLS authentication, the device validates the RADIUS server’s certificate before presenting its own certificate, ensuring mutual authentication.

 SCEP vs EST